 Why did the River Authority create the San Antonio River Basin Report Card?

 The expert engineers, scientists, technical, and specialized staff of the River Authority exercised their best professional judgment to determine the most meaningful list of indicators for this inaugural river basin report card.
 To help tell the very diverse and complicated story of the San Antonio River Basin in a simple, easy-to-understand way, the River Authority selected 12 indicators that were based on observations of basin health and comprised of accessible and defensible data which could be easily explained to the laymen public.
-Where feasible, indicators use standards or guidelines established by State or Federal regulatory agencies, such as the and the .
-The River Authority’s mission of being committed to , , creeks and rivers was also a driver in the indicator selection process.
+Where feasible, indicators use standards or guidelines established by State or Federal regulatory agencies, such as the Texas Commission on Environmental Quality and the Environmental Protection Agency.
+The River Authority’s mission of being committed to safe, clean, enjoyable creeks and rivers was also a driver in the indicator selection process.

 How is the San Antonio River Basin Report Card structured?